Imperial Detention Center “Totally Opposite” of What Some University Students Thought it Would Be

 DOWNLOAD VIDEO right-click to download video

-Ashley Lytle is also a senior.
-“In the past I have visited other facilities,” she said, “and they don’t seem to be as clean as this one.
-This one seems very clean and well-kept.”
+“In the past I have visited other facilities and they don’t seem to be as clean as this one,” adds Ashley.
+“This one seems very clean and well-kept.”

-“Before touring this facility,” explains Armando, “I never thought I’d actually think about joining MTC or this facility.
-After touring here and seeing the environment and how everything is done, if given the opportunity, I would like to work for a place like this.”
+“Before touring this facility, I never thought about actually joining MTC or this facility.
+But after touring here and seeing the environment and how everything is done, if given the opportunity, I would like to work for a place like this.”